rciam/simplesamlphp-module-userid/README.md

    identifier.
 There is no default scope value; however, you should consider scoping the generated attribute for creating globally unique identifiers that can be used across infrastructures.
+ * `set_userid_attribute`: A boolean to indicate whether or not to assign the generated user identifier to the `UserID` state parameter.
+Defaults to `true`.
+If this is set to `false`, SSP will attempt to use the value of the `eduPersonPrincipalName` attribute, leading to errors when the latter is not available.

 The generated identifiers have the following form:
 ```